-McGann, a Democrat, was the representative for Illinois's 3rd congressional district from 1895 to 1897.
+McGann was the representative for Illinois’s 3rd congressional district and was a Democrat.
+He served from 1895 to 1897.

 From Dec 1891 to Dec 1895, McGann missed 222 of 682 roll call votes, which is 32.6%.
 This is on par with the median of 36.8% among the lifetime records of representatives serving in Dec 1895.
 The chart below reports missed votes over time.